Gambling in California

 Legal forms of gambling in the U.S. state of California include cardrooms, Indian casinos, the California State Lottery, parimutuel wagering on horse racing, and charitable gaming.
-Commercial casino-style gaming is prohibited.
+Commercial casino-style gaming is prohibited and sweepstakes casinos were outlawed in September 2025 after Governor Gavin Newsom signed an anti-sweepstakes bill into law, with an effective date of January 2026.

 Cardrooms

 Licensed cardrooms may offer approved card games in which players vie against each other (rather than against the house), such as poker.
 As of 2019, there were 66 cardrooms operating in the state (and another 21 licensed but not operating).
 Since 1995, there has been a moratorium on new cardrooms.
 The industry generated $850 million in revenue after payouts in 2018.

 Non-banked card games such as poker have always been legal in the state.
 The California Penal Code, enacted in 1872, prohibited several casino games by name, as well as all house-banked games, but did not outlaw poker.
 Cardrooms also operate non-banked versions of card games such as pai gow poker and baccarat, where players can take turns playing the dealer hand against the other players.
 However, in these cardrooms, an independent operator known in state law as a "third party provider of proposition services" usually acts as the "house" and the casino earns revenue on a fee charged to the proposition service provider and fees charged to players to play a hand.
 Statewide cardroom regulations were enacted in 1984.
 In 1997, the Gambling Control Act was adopted, which created the California Gambling Control Commission to regulate California cardrooms.